LucPalmieri/Nardonella-NARMHE1-genome/README.md

 ## Supplementary information - Draft Genome Sequence of *Nardonella dryophthoridicola* NARMHE1, Endosymbiont of *Metamasius hemipterus*.
-You will find below the codes, the list of programs, and parameters I used to generate and analyze the draft genome and annotation of *Nardonella* strain NARMHE1.
+You will find below the codes, the list of programs, and parameters I used to generate and analyze the draft genome of *Nardonella* strain NARMHE1.
 In this repository you can also find Oxford Nanopore run reports and a folder containing the alignement used to run the phylogenetic analysis.
 For more information see the [publication, under review]

 ## 1 - Sorting bacteria from host sequences.